CoelhoBat312/Flightgear-Delta/README.md

 # FlightGear δ (delta)

-Now that is something interesting.
-This app is in progress... and freezed at the same time.
+Now that is something interesting. **This project is in progress... and, well, freezed at the same time**.

+**FlightGear δ** is a (yet+still) single made project, which adds a new launcher for [FlightGear Flight Simulator](https://www.flightgear.org/).
+The best way to describe the project is "When a half-designer decides he's a half-programmer".
+Though I must admit!
+I'm not either.

 I'm trying to make myself continue on this project, but nah, too lazy.
+Sometimes I add some fixes.

 ## Functionality (and roadmap):